The Girls' Middle School: Extracurricular

-Twice a year, the school pauses classes for a week to run its "Intersession" program, where girls are encouraged to explore new interests and activities from a wide range of offerings, including community service, rowing, debate, gardening, crochet, chocolate making, and songwriting.
+Twice a year, the school suspends regular classes for a week-long "Intersession" experiential learning program offering activities including community service, rowing, debate, gardening, crochet, chocolate making, and songwriting.

 In eighth grade, students participate in self-defense classes.

 Entrepreneurial Program

-In 7th grade, girls engage in the Entrepreneurial Program, where teams of girls form a small company with seed funding from the school, and are responsible for developing a business plan and ultimately designing, manufacturing, and marketing a physical product.
-In the process they learn about accounting, forming a business, developing and selling a product, market research, and pitching their product to real investors, all while receiving year-long mentorship and support from the Silicon Valley business community.
+In the Entrepreneurial Program during seventh grade, student teams form small companies with seed funding from the school, developing a business plan and designing, manufacturing, and marketing a physical product.
+Students learn about accounting, market research, and pitching to investors, with mentorship from members of the Silicon Valley business community.

 Scholarship

-The school operates the Bennett Scholars Program, funding full three-year scholarships each year to ten high-achieving girls who are often the first generation in their families to be heading to college.
+The school operates the Bennett Scholars Program, which funds full three-year scholarships for ten students each year, many of whom are the first in their families to attend college.

-On an annual basis, the school holds The Bennett Scholars Breakfast as part of its fundraising efforts and to celebrate the school and its many alumnae.
+The school holds an annual Bennett Scholars Breakfast as a fundraiser and to celebrate the school and its many alumnae.
 Past speakers at the breakfast include Kamala Harris, Barbara Boxer, Condoleezza Rice, Cecile Richards, Sheryl Sandberg, Stacy Brown-Philpot, Mary GrandPré, Diane Greene, Sylvia Acevedo, and Tara VanDerveer.